rmoatman/01-HTML-CSS-and-Git-Code-Refactor/README.md

 As mentioned above, the intent of this project was to gain experience refactoring existing code using the skills learned in weeks 1 and 2 of BootCamp.
 It also allowed practice creating a repository, discussing code and with others in a study group, researching various topics (HTML/CSS usage, accessibility, semantic structure, and creating a useful README file).
 My takeaways include:
 -   The importance of taking time to review the code thoroughly before making changes
 -   How to identify different sections of a website to allow for a systematic approach to code review and revision
--   The best practice of making changes incrementally
+-   The best practices of making changes incrementally and using semantic HTML
 -   The usefulness of using descriptive class and id names
 -   How tabindex can be used to aid navigation
 -   How alt attributes can aid in conveying meaning